Eating Disorders & Diabetes (EDDM)

 - Gender: EDDM can affect individuals of any gender, but it is more commonly reported among females.

-- Prior Eating Disorder: A history of other eating disorders, such as anorexia nervosa or bulimia nervosa, can increase the risk.
+- Prior eating disorder: A history of other eating disorders, such as anorexia nervosa or bulimia nervosa, can increase the risk.

 Sociocultural factors